nuxeo/nuxeo-mqueues/nuxeo-mqueues-core/README.md

  Of course it is possible to create different group of consumers that process concurrently the same MQueue at their own speed.

- The assignment of partitions to a tailer can be static (manual assignment) or dynamic using the __subscribe__ API.
+ A tailer can read from multiple patitions (even from different MQueue), the partitions assignment for a tailer can be manual or dynamic.
+ - With **manual** assignement the tailer explicitly choose its partitions.
- A new tailer that subscribes or terminates will trigger a partition rebalancing between the tailers of the consumer group.
+ - With **dynamic** assignement tailer subscribes to MQueues, this trigger a partition rebalancing between the tailers of the consumer group, this happens also when a tailer terminates.

+ MQueue provides at least once delivery, this means that in case of problem duplicates messages are possible.
+ Exactly once delivery is not that far if your consumers are idempotent.

 ### MQueue Implementations

 MQueue is an abstraction layer that enable to use 2 different message queue implementations: Chronicle Queue and Kafka.

-The first implementation is handy for standalone server and is highly efficient, the second is dedicated for cluster deployment.
+The first implementation is handy for standalone application and is highly efficient, the second is dedicated for cluster deployment.

 #### Chronicle Queue

-  [Chronicle Queues](https://github.com/OpenHFT/Chronicle-Queue) is a high performance off-Heap queue implementation.
+  [Chronicle Queues](https://github.com/OpenHFT/Chronicle-Queue) is a high performance off-Heap queue library, there is nothing to install.

   Each partition of a MQueue is materialized with a Chronicle Queue.
   There is an additional Chronicle Queue created for each consumer group to persist consumer's offsets.

+  The queues are persisted on disk and a retention policy can be applied to keep only the last `n` cycles.
+  The default retention is to keep the messages of the last 4 days.

   For instance a MQueue directory layout for a MQueue with 5 partitions looks like:
    ```
    basePath                    # basePath of the MQManager
     └── queueName              # the name of the MQueue
         ├── offset-default     # directory to hold consumer offsets of default consumer group
-        │   └── 20170705.cq4   # chronicle files
+        │   └── 20170616.cq4   # chronicle files, one per cycle
         ├── Q-00               # directory for the partition 0
         │   └── 20170616.cq4   # chronicle files
         ├── Q-01